 On the third line, you can see the actual result, in other words, the text that the webpage returned.

-The use of assertEquals makes much easier to know what the problem is and the difference between the expected and actual results.
+makes it much easier to know what the problem is and the difference between the expected and actual results.

 The assertTrue assertion will compare the expected result against true or false verification.
 If your result is true you have success, otherwise, an error will be shown.